About The Enneagram

 The enneagram is a personality typing system that highlights 9 different personality types which all have their own basic fears, motivations, desires, strengths, and pitfalls.

 It a special way of looking at the self, because it is "vertical" as well as "horizontal."
 This means that it not only explains your dominant type, but it also shows how your type changes as you heal and grow as a person.

 I often use the enneagram as a way to better understand my clients and help them understand themselves.
 It gives us a framework to highlight and celebrate your strengths while healing your deepest wounds to help you grow.

 Learn About the 9 Types

-1: THE REFORMER: This type is principled, idealistic, and disciplined, but can struggle with perfectionism
+1: THE REFORMER: This type is principled, idealistic, and disciplined, and can struggle with perfectionism

 2. THE HELPER: This type is nurturing, caring, generous, and interpersonally-oriented, and can struggle with people-pleasing and lack of self-care

 3. THE ACHIEVER: This type is efficient, achievement-oriented, driven, and ambitious, and can struggle with overwork and feeling authentic

 4. THE INDIVIDUALIST: This type is sensitive, emotional, and often creative, and can struggle with being tempermental and withdrawn

-5. THE INVESTIGATOR: This type is cerebral, perceptive, innovative, and often intelligent, but can struggle with being secretive, solitary, and lonely
+5. THE INVESTIGATOR: This type is cerebral, perceptive, innovative, and often intelligent, and can struggle with being secretive, solitary, and lonely

 6. THE LOYALIST: This type is committed, community-oriented, loyal, and cautious, and can struggle with anxiety and suspicion

 7. THE ENTHUSIAST: This type is often spontaneous, fun-loving, busy, and enthusiastic, and can struggle with feeling distracted and non-commital, and doesn't like feeling painful emotions

 8. THE CHALLENGER: This type is powerful, confident, and protective, and can struggle with being confrontational and dominant

 9. THE PEACEMAKER: This type tends to be easygoing, agreeable, cooperative, and "goes with the flow," and can also be self-effacing, people-pleasing, and complacent

 How I Can Use It To Help You